AlanJager/alanjager.github.io/_posts/2016-12-29-learning-note.md

 ---
 layout: post
-title: First post!
+title: Learning note!
-subtitle: This is a subtitle!
+subtitle: Softmax code!
 tags: [note, machine learning]
 ---

 code for simple softmax and do some test

     """Softmax."""
     import numpy as np